-While placemaking is essential in all Place Types, Community Area Plans include an assessment of existing public realm amenities in mixed-use places (including Neighborhood Centers, Community + Regional Activity Centers, and Innovation Mixed-Use).
+While community character is essential in all Place Types, Community Area Plans include an assessment of existing public realm amenities in mixed use places (including Neighborhood Centers, Community + Regional Activity Centers, and Innovation Mixed Use).
 This assessment should be used by decision-makers to identify future projects or improvements, to prioritize programmatic funds, and/or to partner with public realm management organizations and districts.

-The placemaking assessment includes three parts:
+The community character assessment includes three parts: